liqotech/liqo/docs/pages/User/Install/platforms/k3s.md

 ```bash
 helm install liqo liqo-helm/liqo --set clusterName="MyCluster" --set networkManager.config.podCIDR="10.42.0.0/16" --set networkManager.config.serviceCIDR="10.43.0.0/16" ...
 ```

 ### On-premise Cluster behind NAT

-If your cluster is hosted on premise behind a NAT nd you would like to connect your cluster with another via the Internet,you should avoid to use ingress and use the following configuration:
+If your cluster is hosted on-premise behind a NAT and you would like to connect your cluster with another via the Internet; you should avoid to use ingress and use the following configuration:

 | Component | Variables | Value | Notes |
 | --------- | -------- | ------ | ----- |